Dr. Tyler A. Gerdin (pronounced "Jer"-"dean")

 Dr. Gerdin has achieved board certification in clinical psychology (ABPP)- 4% of psychologists in the USA have earned this rigorous credential.
 To earn this distinction, three senior psychologist assessed Dr. Gerdin's professional competence through a detailed, in-depth scrutiny of Dr. Gerdin's therapy & assessment work.
 He is one of six psychologists in all eastern Washington to hold this credential.

-He is a Fellow in the Academy of Clinical Psychology.
+He is a Fellow of the American Academy of Clinical Psychology

 HOW I GOT INTO PSYCHOLOGY